 Dr Andrew Thornber, chief medical officer at Now Patient www.nowpatient.com

-“The lack of sunlight at this time of the year, can play a massive effect on your body and the darker evenings and mornings can lead more people to feel anxious, depressed, exhausted, lack of energy or motivation – which can often mean you are suffering with SAD – Seasonal Affective Disorder or more commonly referred to as the winter blues.
+“The lack of sunlight at this time of the year, can play a massive effect on your body and the darker evenings and mornings can lead more people to feel anxious, depressed, exhausted, lack of energy or motivation – which can often mean you are suffering from SAD – Seasonal Affective Disorder or more commonly referred to as the winter blues.

 “Symptoms can be very similar to those people experience around Blue Monday, including depression, fatigue, low self-esteem, tearfulness, reduced libido, anxiety, irritability and withdrawing from social events.
-The lack of sunlight might stop a part of the brain called the hypothalamus working properly, which may affect the production of melatonin – which is hormone that makes you feel sleepy; in people with SAD, the body may produce it in higher than normal levels.
-It can also affect production of serotonin, which is sometimes called the happy chemical, because it contributes to wellbeing and happiness.
+The lack of sunlight might stop a part of the brain called the hypothalamus from working properly, which may affect the production of melatonin – which is a hormone that makes you feel sleepy; in people with SAD, the body may produce it in higher than normal levels.
+It can also affect the production of serotonin, which is sometimes called the happy chemical because it contributes to wellbeing and happiness.
 A lack of sunlight may lead to lower serotonin levels, which is linked to feelings of depression, affect your mood, appetite and sleep.

-“Anyone suffering with SAD feelings around Blue Monday, would be encouraged to try and get as much natural sunlight as possible.
+“Anyone suffering from SAD feelings around Blue Monday, would be encouraged to try and get as much natural sunlight as possible.
 Sit near windows when you’re indoors.
 Eat a healthy, balanced diet, with food rich in vitamins.
 If possible, avoid stressful situations and take steps to manage stress.
 Take vitamins B12 and D to help combat symptoms If symptoms persist, I’d usually say speak to your GP.”

 New Year’s goals